ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This is discussed as part of the security considerations in {{sec-detached-sigs}}.

 The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.
-For compliance with this specification, `TbsPkixEvidence.version` MUST be `1`.
+For compliance with this specification, `TbsEvidence.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.

 A `SignatureBlock` is included for each signature submitted against the TBS section.
 The `SignatureBlock` includes